Doodle vs When2Meet vs WhenIsGood: Which Should You Use? (2026)

 | Corporate/paid use case | Doodle Pro |

-For most people most of the time, When2Meet is still the fastest zero-friction option.
-Doodle is better when you’re the one proposing times.
+For most people most of the time, When2Meet is still the fastest zero-friction option, and it quietly handles timezones better than people expect.
+Doodle is better when you’re the one proposing a short list of times — just know the free tier is now one poll, ten slots, and ads.
 WhenIsGood is When2Meet for people who care about tracking.
-None of them are particularly good on mobile or across timezones.
+None of the three has a real mobile app.

 More on group scheduling: 20 best group scheduling tools · Doodle alternatives · When2Meet alternatives